 On the other hand, if your competitors are focusing on clusters that aren’t directly related to your audience or product, then you should focus on chipping away at their topical authority in areas you are still trying to grow into.

 Finally, don’t forget to play a little defense.
 Keep an eye on older pieces in your topic clusters at risk of becoming outdated or obsolete.
 You can line up a refresh to boost its rankings and stave off competitors trying to outdo your SEO strategies.

 SEO comparison tools give you everything you need to understand and overcome the competitors you will face on your way to dominating the SERP.
 From keywords to backlinks, you can see where your competitors are finding success and then design the content plans that’ll help you steal their traffic and market share.

 However, the SERP is not just about organic rankings.
 If you want to completely control the top 10, you need to consider the PPC strategies of both yourself and your competitors.
-Learn more about how to run your PPC campaigns so when a potential customer Googles the keywords you are targeting, it’ll be your product and website waiting to help them out.
+Learn more about how to run your PPC campaigns so when a potential customer searches the keywords you are targeting, it’ll be your product and website waiting to help them out.